sabrinamusatian/GRAMMARS_ANALYSIS/README.md

 name_homsky - grammars in NHF(for matrix method)

-name - grammars represented as its productions(for glr method)

-name_gr - grammars represented as graphs(for gll method)
+name_gr - grammars represented as graphs(for gll and glr methods)